aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 ### preproc\_mnc2nrrd($raw\_nrrd, $dti\_file)

-Function that converts MINC raw DWI file to NRRD and log the conversion status.
+Function that converts MINC raw DWI file to NRRD and logs the conversion status.

-INPUT: raw NRRD file to create, raw DWI file to convert to NRRD
+INPUTS: raw NRRD file to create, raw DWI file to convert to NRRD

 RETURNS: 1 on success, undef on failure